Google Analytics Squarespace Integration

 GA4 and Squarespace's built-in analytics will never show exactly the same numbers.
 Understanding why prevents you from chasing phantom problems.

 Ad blockers and privacy tools.
 GA4 is JavaScript-based and blocked by most ad blockers, privacy browsers, and VPNs.
 Squarespace's server-side analytics count every request.
-The gap between the two figures is your blocked-traffic estimate - typically 15-35% of total visitors for content-heavy sites.
+The gap between the two figures is your blocked-traffic estimate, typically 15-35% of total visitors for content-heavy sites.

 Bot traffic differences.
 Squarespace filters some bot traffic automatically.
 GA4 filters some separately.
 Neither filters all of it.
 Direct traffic spikes that don't match any campaign are often bot visits that slipped through both filters.